Transfer Credit Requests for the Neuroscience Major

 Any transfer credit request for the Neuroscience major must be:

-- Done through the registrar’s website (accessed via My Wellesley)
+- Done through the registrar’s website (accessed via My Wellesley).

 - Accompanied with a link to a PDF of the course syllabus in Google Drive (please make the PDF viewable by all and paste the link into the syllabus field of the request) or provide a link to an on-line version of the syllabus.

 No more than 3 off-campus courses may be applied towards the Neuroscience major.
 This 3-course limit includes MIT courses.
+(For additional information on registering for MIT courses, view this page on the Registrar's website.)

 The 300-level lab requirement must be taken at Wellesley.